SMS? BTS? CMS? SRS!

 …And startups too

-‘What’s wrong with a startup?’, The owner of the startup asks.
+‘What’s wrong with a startup?’ — the owner of the startup asks.
 The startup is fine, but the SRS document is still a nuisance.
-While another contractor will draw up a document with a detailed description of functionality of the future application, we will already make the first version of design and show it to the client.
+While another contractor will draw up a document with a detailed description of the functionality of the future application, we will already make the first version of the design and show it to the client.

-At Purrweb, we start the work from the call with an account manager.
-There we discuss the project idea and promise the client several deliverables: concept, user stories, database structure.
+At Purrweb, we start the work after a call with an account manager.
+There, we discuss the project idea and promise the client several deliverables: concept, user stories, and database structure.
 We don't even suggest making an SRS.

-Instead of thousands of words and dozens of pages with unnecessary information, we offer our clients a design first approach.
+Instead of thousands of words and dozens of pages with unnecessary information, we offer our clients a design-first approach.
 This means that immediately after we confirm cooperation, the design team begins to work.
-Do not be afraid, the designers will not design ‘what is needed and not needed’ — the account manager and the client discuss all the details on the calls, the business analyst estimates the cost of the project.
-We receive anti-references from the client, sometimes design solutions — so there is always something to start from.
+Do not be afraid, the designers will not design ‘what is needed and not needed’ — the account manager and the client discuss all the details on the calls, and the business analyst estimates the project’s cost.
+We receive anti-references from the client and sometimes, design solutions — so there is always something to start from.

 Why is it good to start with design?